usc-isi-i2/kgtk/docs/install-details.md

     You will need to re-execute this command whenever you open a fresh terminal session for working with KGTK.

+!!! note
+    `conda activate` operates in part through changes that Conda makes to your terminal shell's initialization file.
+Occasionally, there may be problems.
+The [Conda documentation on managing environments](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#activating-an-environment) may help you resolve your problem.

 ### Install `graph-tool`

-Assuming that you used the recommended Conda environment, you should install `graph-tool` to support the KGTK subcommands that require it:
+Assuming that you used the recommended Conda environment, you should install `graph-tool` to support the KGTK subcommands that require it (e.g., `connected-components`, `export-gt`, `graph-statistics`, `paths`, `reachable-nodes`):

 ```bash
 conda install -c conda-forge graph-tool